 Get your Ketchikan souvenirs from Amazon over here.

 Ketchikan was incorporated in 1900 and is named after the Ketchikan creek streaming into the town.
-It’s popularly known as the first city of Alaska, not because it was the first to get settled on but because it’s the first town you arrive at on a northbound travel to Alaska.
+It’s popularly known as the first city of Alaska, not because it was the first to get settled on but because it’s the first town you arrive at on a northbound journey to Alaska.
 The main economic activities of this town are fishing, tourism, and timber.

 Once at the port there are information desks at the end of the pier, this is where you go to book tours and excursions.
 Or to meet your tour operator if you booked a tour in advance.